-Advancement Via Individual Determ
+Advancement Via Individual Deterr nination 1

-(AVID1)
+(AVID1) 0

 Course #: 09721 Credits: 1

 PEIMS #: N1290001 Grade: 9

-Advancement Via Individual Determ ination 2
+Advancement Via Individual Deterr nination 2

 (AVID2)

 Course #: 09722 Credits: 1

 PEIMS #: N1290002 Grade: 10

-Advancement Via Individual Determ ination 3
+Advancement Via Individual Determination 3

 (AVID3)

 Course #: 09723 Credits: 1

 PEIMS #: N1290030 Grade: 11

 Advancement Via Individual Determination 4

 (AVID4)

 Course #: 09724 Credits: 1

 PEIMS #: N1290033 Grade: 12

-AVID is an elective course that prepares stude ents in the
+AVID is an elective course that prepares stud lents in the

 academic middle for four-year college eligibility.
 For one

 period a day, they learn organizational and study skills, work on

 critical thinking and asking probing questions, get academic

 help from peers and tutors, and participate in enrichment and

 motivational activities that make college seem attainable.

 Prerequisites: None

 Countdown to College (SAT PREP)

-Course #: 09486 Local Cre
+Course #: 09486 Local Credit

-PEIMS #: 85000104 Grades: 10-12
+PEIMS #: 85000104 Grades: 10-

-This course is designed for serious college-to will take the PSAT in their junior year or SAT, year.
-The purpose of the course is to incre college-bound students and increase the participants to receive academic college Prerequisites: Recommended for college to ACT in their senior ase the test scores of opportunities for scholarships.
+This course is designed for serious college-bound students who will take the PSAT in their junior year or SAT/ACT in their senior year.
+The purpose of the course is to increase the test scores of college-bound students and increase the opportunities for participants to receive academic college scholarships.
+Prerequisites: Recommended for college bound students

 Career Preparation I (CAREERP1)

 Course #: 08953 Credits: 2

 PEIMS #: 12701300 Grades: 11-12

-This course provides opportunities for studer learning experience that combines classroo paid business and industry employment exp prepares students with a variety of skills for a workplace.
-Career Preparation includes en interview techniques, communication skills, budget activities, human relations, as well a om instruction with periences and a fast-changing mployability skills, job financial and
+This course provides opportunities for students to participate in a learning experience that combines classroom instruction with paid business and industry employment experiences and prepares students with a variety of skills for a fast-changing workplace.
+Career Preparation includes employability skills, job interview techniques, communication skills, financial and budget activities, human relations, as well as job-specific skills